Kaysims/Grip-Club/README.md

 # Testing
 ## Testing Code Validation
 * Grip Club code was tested using W3C HTML and CSS validator, and the JS hint validator for the javascript.
-Below is the results after bugs have been corrected.
-This will be discussed in the bug fixed section.
+Below is the results after bugs have been corrected, the bugs will be discussed in the bug section below.

 ### HTML [W3C Html validator](https://validator.w3.org/) was used to test the HTML.
  * HTML W3C Validation no errors were found.